 Pre-license students must score at least 80% on the proctored course final exam in the presence of an acceptable proctor.
-After the course final exam has been passed (and the proctor's information verified), a completion certificate will be available on the student's home page.
+After the course final exam has been passed (and the proctor's information verified), a completion certificate will be available on the student's dashboard.
 Students can print as many copies of their course completion certificate as needed.
-Completion certificates are needed to apply for a license.
-Students can print as many copies of their course completion certificate as needed.
+Completion certificates are needed to apply for the license.
 Pearson VUE licensing exam information is provided in the supplemental materials section of a student's course.

-Transferability of Credit
+Transferability of Credits

-Real Estate Express does not guarantee the transferability of its credits to any other institution unless there is a written agreement with another institution.
-Real Estate Express does not have a written agreement with any other institution.
+Colibri Real Estate does not guarantee the transferability of its credits to any other institution unless there is a written agreement with another institution.
+Colibri Real Estate does not have a written agreement with any other institution.
 Full credit is provided for courses completed in their entirety in the form of a completion certificate.
 We do not offer partial credit, nor is partial credit transferable to another educational institution.

-Livestream Course Cancellation and Rescheduling Policy
+Program Cancellation and Refund Policy